MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);
     }

-    /// Represents the information regarding the context menu.
-Includes the location of the request,
+    /// Represents the information regarding the context menu target.
-    /// the context selected and the appropriate data used for the actions of a context menu.
+    /// Includes the context selected and the appropriate data used for the actions of a context menu.
     [uuid(b8611d99-eed6-4f3f-902c-a198502ad472), object, pointer_default(unique)]
-    interface ICoreWebView2ContextMenuInfo : IUnknown
+    interface ICoreWebView2ContextMenuTarget : IUnknown
     {
-        /// Gets the coordinates where the context menu request occured in relation to the upper left corner of the webview bounds.
-        [propget] HRESULT Location([out, retval] POINT* value);

         /// Gets the kind of context that the user selected.
+        [propget] HRESULT Kind([out, retval] COREWEBVIEW2_CONTEXT_MENU_TARGET_KIND* value);

+        /// Returns TRUE if the context menu is requested on an editable component.
-        [propget] HRESULT ContextKind([out, retval] COREWEBVIEW2_CONTEXT_KIND* value);
+        [propget] HRESULT IsEditable([out, retval] BOOL* value);

         /// Returns TRUE if the context menu was requested on the main frame and
         /// FALSE if invoked on another frame.
-        [propget] HRESULT IsMainFrame([out, retval] BOOL* value);

-        /// Returns TRUE if the context menu is requested on a selection.
-        [propget] HRESULT HasSelection([out, retval] BOOL* value);

-        /// Returns TRUE if the context menu is requested on an editable component.
-        [propget] HRESULT IsEditable([out, retval] BOOL* value);

-        /// Returns TRUE if the context menu is requested on a component that contains a link.
-        [propget] HRESULT ContainsLink([out, retval] BOOL* value);
+        [propget] HRESULT IsRequestedForMainFrame([out, retval] BOOL* value);

         /// Gets the uri of the page.
         [propget] HRESULT PageUri([out, retval] LPWSTR* value);

         /// Gets the uri of the frame.
-Will match the PageUri if `get_IsMainFrame` is TRUE.
+Will match the PageUri if `get_IsRequestedForMainFrame` is TRUE.
         [propget] HRESULT FrameUri([out, retval] LPWSTR* value);

-        /// Gets the source uri of element (if context menu requested on a media element, null otherwise).
+        /// Returns TRUE if the context menu is requested on HTML containing an anchor tag.
-        [propget] HRESULT SourceUri([out, retval] LPWSTR* value);
+        [propget] HRESULT HasLinkUri([out, retval] BOOL* value);

-        /// Gets the uri of the link (if context menu requested on a link, null otherwise).
+        /// Gets the uri of the link (if `HasLinkUri` is TRUE, null otherwise).
         [propget] HRESULT LinkUri([out, retval] LPWSTR* value);

+        /// Returns TRUE if the context menu is requested on text element that contains an anchor tag.
+        [propget] HRESULT HasLinkText([out, retval] BOOL* value);

-        /// Gets the text of the link (if context menu requested on a link, null otherwise).
+        /// Gets the text of the link (if `HasLinkText` is TRUE, null otherwise).
         [propget] HRESULT LinkText([out, retval] LPWSTR * value);

+        /// Returns TRUE if the context menu is requested on HTML containing a source uri.
+        [propget] HRESULT HasSourceUri([out, retval] BOOL* value);

+        /// Gets the active source uri of element (if `HasSourceUri` is TRUE, null otherwise).
+        [propget] HRESULT SourceUri([out, retval] LPWSTR* value);

+        /// Returns TRUE if the context menu is requested on a selection.
+        [propget] HRESULT HasSelection([out, retval] BOOL* value);

-        /// Gets the selected text (available when HasSelection is TRUE, null otherwise).
+        /// Gets the selected text (if `HasSelection` is TRUE, null otherwise).
         [propget] HRESULT SelectionText([out, retval] LPWSTR* value);
     }
 ```